PolarRES aimed to close critical knowledge gaps on the influence of Polar changes on the global climate system.

 Knowledge sharing

-PolarRES will close important knowledge gaps on the Polar climate system in a global context.
-This will improve the current understanding of the underlying causes of climate change in Polar Regions and help us raise awareness about the value of polar climate systems.
+PolarRES helped close important knowledge gaps on the Polar climate system in a global context.
+This improved understanding of the underlying causes of climate change in Polar Regions and helped us raise awareness about the value of polar climate systems.

-Through different events, such as workshops, webinars, and conferences, as well as engagement with various stakeholders, sister projects, and early-career scientists, we are disseminating the PolarRES framework and advocating for the project’s impact-focused approach and quality climate model solutions.
+Through different events, such as workshops, webinars, and conferences, as well as engagement with various stakeholders, sister projects, and early-career scientists, we disseminated the PolarRES framework and advocated for the project’s impact-focused approach and quality climate model solutions.